Mandatory Palestine: Palestinian Arab community

 According to historian Rashid Khalidi, the mandate ignored the political rights of the Arabs.
 The Arab leadership repeatedly pressed the British to grant them national and political rights, such as representative government, over Jewish national and political rights in the remaining 23% of the Mandate of Palestine which the British had set aside for a Jewish homeland.
 The Arabs reminded the British of President Wilson's Fourteen Points and British promises during the First World War.
-The British however made acceptance of the terms of the mandate a precondition for any change in the constitutional position of the Arabs.
-A legislative council was proposed in The Palestine Order in Council, of 1922 which implemented the terms of the mandate.
+The British, however, made acceptance of the terms of the mandate a precondition for any change in the constitutional position of the Arabs.
+A legislative council was proposed in The Palestine Order in Council, of 1922, which implemented the terms of the mandate.
 It stated that: "No Ordinance shall be passed which shall be in any way repugnant to or inconsistent with the provisions of the Mandate."
 For the Arabs, this decree was unacceptable, akin to "self murder".
 As a result, the Arabs boycotted the elections to the Council held in 1923, which were subsequently annulled.
 During the interwar period, the British rejected the principle of majority rule or any other measure that would give Arabs control of the government.

 The terms of the mandate required the establishment of self-governing institutions in both Palestine and Transjordan.
-In 1947, Foreign Secretary Bevin admitted that during the previous twenty-five years the British had done their best to further the legitimate aspirations of the Jewish communities without prejudicing the interests of the Arabs, but had failed to "secure the development of self-governing institutions" in accordance with the terms of the Mandate.
+In 1947, the Foreign Secretary, Ernest Bevin, admitted that, during the previous twenty-five years, the British had done their best to further the legitimate aspirations of the Jewish communities without prejudicing the interests of the Arabs, but had failed to "secure the development of self-governing institutions" in accordance with the terms of the Mandate.

 Palestinian Arab leadership and national aspirations

 Under the British Mandate, the office of "Mufti of Jerusalem", traditionally limited in authority and geographical scope, was refashioned into that of "Grand Mufti of Palestine".
 Furthermore, a Supreme Muslim Council (SMC) was established and given various duties, such as the administration of religious endowments and the appointment of religious judges and local muftis.
-In Ottoman times, these duties had been fulfilled by the bureaucracy in Istanbul.
+In Ottoman times, these duties had been fulfilled by the Imperial bureaucracy in Constantinople (Istanbul).
 In dealings with the Palestinian Arabs, the British negotiated with the elite rather than the middle or lower classes.
 They chose Hajj Amin al-Husseini to become Grand Mufti, although he was young and had received the fewest votes from Jerusalem's Islamic leaders.
-One of the mufti's rivals, Raghib Bey al-Nashashibi, had already been appointed mayor of Jerusalem in 1920, replacing Musa Kazim, whom the British removed after the Nabi Musa riots of 1920, during which he exhorted the crowd to give their blood for Palestine.
+One of the mufti's rivals, Raghib Bey al-Nashashibi, had already been appointed Mayor of Jerusalem in 1920, replacing Musa Kazim, whom the British removed after the Nabi Musa riots of 1920, during which he exhorted the crowd to give their blood for Palestine.
 During the entire Mandate period, but especially during the latter half, the rivalry between the mufti and al-Nashashibi dominated Palestinian politics.
 Khalidi ascribes the failure of the Palestinian leaders to enroll mass support to the fact that they had been part of the ruling elite and accustomed to their commands being obeyed; thus, the idea of mobilising the masses was unknown to them.